 ACCESS & AVAILABILITY

-Insights permissions are determined by Insights Settings and classic Insights Access Groups.
+Permissions for classic dashboards are determined by Insights Settings and classic Insights Access Groups.
 By default, Account Administrators have full View and Edit rights to all Insights dashboards.
 Report Viewers can also be given Edit rights through classic Insights Access Groups.
 Note that anyone with Edit rights will be able to see all of the data.

-Insights comes with several standard dashboards that provide key information about the health of your company, projects, and employee productivity.
+Classic Insights comes with several standard dashboards that provide key information about the health of your company, projects, and employee productivity.

 Here's a breakdown of each dashboard, including their most popular tabs and intended audience.

-Lets you download raw data for some of the most common types of datasets like Projects, Time Entries, and Invoices.
+Lets you download raw data for some of the most common types of data sets like Projects, Time Entries, and Invoices.
 You can download the data as is for a specified date range, or a specific date.
-You can also filter datasets and download only the data you need, such as specific projects, a member’s approved time entries, and more.
+You can also filter data sets and download only the data you need, such as specific projects, a member’s approved time entries, and more.

 Provides visibility into the global financial health of your projects.
 Get reports on Fixed Fees by Project and Fixed Fees by Task.
 The Global Fees helps you understand how conversion rates impact your business, while Effective Bill Rate reporting can help you spot abnormalities in bill rates.
 It is intended for project managers and executives.